smarter-sh/community/committee-code-of-conduct/election.md

 The nomination form must be communicated via email to [kubernetes-dev] mailing list.

 Prior to the voting process, Steering must:
-* Vet that all nominees support the role of the code of conduct committee, i.e. maintaining a safe and inclusive space for everyone to work on Kubernetes.
+* Vet that all nominees support the role of the code of conduct committee, i.e. maintaining a safe and inclusive space for everyone to work on Smarter.
 * Confirm with all nominees (that were not self nominations) that they accept the nomination.

 #### Voting Process